Cioske2/betting/README.md

 ---

-## 🚀 Features
+## Features

-- **🎯 Hybrid Ensemble Model**: Combina distribuzione di Poisson con XGBoost per predizioni 1X2 ad alta precisione
+- **Hybrid Ensemble Model**: Combines Poisson distribution with XGBoost for high-precision 1X2 predictions.
-- **📡 Real-time Data**: Integrazione con `football-data.org` e `api-football.com`
-- **🤖 Automated Training**: Processo di training in background con sincronizzazione multi-worker
-- **📊 Advanced Features**: Calcola forma delle squadre, forza attacco/difesa, statistiche H2H
-- **💎 Value Bet Detection**: Identifica scommesse con valore positivo atteso usando Kelly Criterion
-- **🎨 Modern UI**: Dashboard responsive con React, Vite e Tailwind CSS
+- **ELO Rating System**: Dynamic rating system to evaluate the relative strength of teams in real-time.
+- **League Standings**: Integration of official standings to consider positioning and motivation.
+- **Margin Removal**: Algorithm to remove bookmaker overround and find "Fair Odds" (real odds).
+- **Fractional Kelly Criterion**: Safe bankroll management using 1/4 Kelly to minimize risk.
+- **Time-Decay Weighting**: Algorithm that gives more importance to recent results compared to past ones.
+- **Value Bet Detection**: Identifies bets with positive expected value by comparing model probabilities and real odds.
+- **Modern UI**: Responsive dashboard with minimizable bet slip and detailed bet history.
+- **Supabase Persistence**: Persistent storage of bets, selections, and statistics.

+---

----## 🛠️ Setup & Installation
+## Setup & Installation

 ### 1. Environment Configuration
 Create a `.env` file in the root directory (see `.env.example` for reference). **Never commit your `.env` file to GitHub.**